abethcrane/fibonacci-sequins/_posts/2015-10-02-nicole-giusti.md

 My mom dressed me and my younger sister identically (purple tracksuits, Pokémon shirts, etc.) until middle school, but I’ve been through a lot of phases since then.
 Most notably, I used to be a scene girl, so I wore a lot of eyeliner, black hoodies, and neon-colored pants.

-Nowadays, I’m probably wearing any combination of floral prints, fishnets, dad sweaters, denim (in every form except jeans…), cardigans, crushed velvet, and polka dots.
+Nowadays, I’m probably wearing any combination of floral prints, fishnets, dad sweaters, denim (in every form except jeans...), cardigans, crushed velvet, and polka dots.

 ### Any advice for a young person thinking about getting into a STEM field?